-The system's main objective is to provide water to the Greater Athens area through the four Water Treatment Plants (WTP), which lie in the surroundings of Athens.
-Each WTP (Kiourka, Menidi, Aspropyrgos, Perissos) serves mainly one sub-area of Athens, but there is a limited possibility of water transfer between the WTPs, which increases the availability and security of the system in case of a malfunction.
+The system's main objective is to provide water to the Greater Athens area through the four WTP, which lie in the surroundings of Athens.
+Each WTP (Kiourka, Menidi, Aspropyrgos, Perissos) serves mainly one subarea of Athens, but there is a limited possibility of water transfer between the WTP, which increases the availability and security of the system in case of a malfunction.
 The annual water demand of Greater Athens had been continuously increasing until the early 1990s.
 Then, a persistent drought period almost vanished every surface water resource available and forced the government to take severe measures in order to reduce water consumption.
 A drastic increase in the water price, some administrative measures and a massive water saving campaign reduced water consumption by a third.
-Today, seven years after the end of the drought period, the construction of the Evinos reservoir has been completed and put into operation, and the annual water demand of Greater Athens has reached again, if not exceeded, the pre-drought period level (386 hm3 in the year 2000).
-The water resource system also supplies other uses such as irrigation and water supply of nearby towns and also provides an environmental preservation flow of 1.0 m3/s in the Evinos River.
+Today, nine years after the end of the drought period, the construction of the Evinos reservoir has been completed and put into operation, and the annual water demand of Greater Athens has exceeded the pre-drought period level (412 hm in the hydrological year 2002-03).
+The water resource system also supplies other uses such as irrigation and water supply of nearby towns and also provides an environmental preservation flow of 1.0 m/s in the Evinos River.